Electrical safety advice

 Useful guides to electrical safety around the house, from plugs, cables and sockets to DIY safety tips.

 Electrics can be extremely dangerous and are the leading cause of domestic fires in the UK.
-Use our practical advice to reduce the risk of causing a fire or getting an electric shock at home.
+Use our practical advice to reduce the risk of getting an electric shock or causing a fire at home.

-Remember, all electrical work or repairs must always be done by a qualified electrician.
+Remember, all electrical work and repairs must always be done by a qualified electrician.

 Plugs, cables and sockets